 - Return on investment (ROI): Typically, 10 percent or more is a good ROI for a real estate investment; you can figure out your ROI on an investment property by calculating your annual return and dividing that by your total cash investment; you figure out your annual return by subtracting your expenses from your total rental income

 Cap Rate Frequently Asked Questions (FAQs)

 Here are some answers to frequently asked questions on cap rate pertaining to real estate.
-If you have additional questions or would like to comment on the subject, please visit our forum.

 What Is the Cap Rate Definition?

 The cap rate definition is a rate used to help investors evaluate a real estate investment.
 It is a formula that shows the potential rate of return on a property.
 The cap rate formula is generally the NOI divided by the current market value of the property, and the answer is a percentage.

 A cap rate calculator is a tool that helps you determine the rate of return on your real estate investment.
 It includes inputs such as property value, gross annual rental income, operating expenses and vacancy rate.
 After the investor fills in the inputs, the cap rate calculator will give an output of your capitalization rate.

 Cap rate real estate is referring to using the capitalization rate in real estate, which is where it’s most commonly used.
 It can be used to evaluate commercial and residential properties, including duplexes, triplexes and apartment buildings.
 Investors typically use a cap rate in real estate as a tool to help them evaluate a property and the potential rate of return it will have.